caocao0525/ChromBERT/README.md

 #### 2-1.
 Create and activate a new conda environment
-To streamline the setup process for the ChromBERT project, we recommend using `mamba`, a fast and reliable package manager that significantly improves the installation of packages and creation of environments.
+To streamline the setup process for the ChromBERT project, we recommend using [Mamba](https://github.com/mamba-org/mamba), a fast and reliable package manager that significantly improves the installation of packages and creation of environments.
 The following commands will install `mamba`, set up the necessary environment, and activate it for immediate use: